synsense/sinabs/README.md

 **Sinabs Is Not A Brain Simulator**

-**NOTE**: This project is mirrored to gitlab.com/aiCTX/sinabs and is managed by aiCTX AG.
+**NOTE**: This project is mirrored to gitlab.com/aiCTX/sinabs and is managed by SynSense (former aiCTX AG).

 `sinabs` (pytorch based library) is developed to design and implement Spiking Convolutional Neural Networks (SCNNs).
 The library implements several layers that are `spiking` equivalents of CNN layers.